gordonguthrie/pometo/docs/for_contributors/lexer_parser_development.md

 Vecs -> Vector      : log('$1', "making Vector a Vecs").
 ```

-and you will get an output in the console like this:
+and if the environment variable `DBGPARSER` is set you will get an output in the console like this:

 ```erlang
 /pometo/src/parser_include.hrl:355:<0.9.0>: in making Vector a Vecs for {'$ast¯',{'$shape¯',false,0,none,number,3,3},
                                      10,3,3}
 ```

+`log` by default uses `io:format` but can be changed to use the macro `?debugFmt` when running `eunit` with the `ENV` variable `INEUNIT` just like the debug parser.

 It tells you that at the time the rule `Vecs -> Vector` was invoked the value of `$1` (ie the non-Terminal `Vector`) is the erlang record `#'$ast¯'{}`.